ubports/docs.ubports.com/porting/build_and_boot/H7_setup_sources.rst

 Locate your device repository on `LineageOS’s GitHub organization <https://github.com/LineageOS>`_.
 This is done by typing your device’s codename into the search box.
 The device repository follows the naming convention: android_device_[manufacturer]_[device].
 Make a note of this name.

 Open the device repository on Github.
-It will contain a lineage.dependencies (or cm.dependencies) file which specifies all other repositories that your device is reliant upon.
+It will contain a ``lineage.dependencies`` (or ``cm.dependencies``) file which specifies all other repositories that your device is reliant upon.

 .. _Note:
-    During the course of the porting process you will need to make modifications to the device repository as well as one or more of the others specified in lineage.dependencies (or cm.dependencies).
+    During the course of the porting process you will need to make modifications to the device repository as well as one or more of the others specified in ``lineage.dependencies`` (or ``cm.dependencies``).
 It is therefore adviseable to create a Github account and save your own copy of these by forking them to your account.

 Creating the device manifest file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now create (or edit) the file BUILDDIR/halium/devices/manifests/[manufacturer]_[device].xml.
+Now create (or edit) the file ``BUILDDIR/halium/devices/manifests/[manufacturer]_[device].xml``.
 (The description below presupposes that you are creating the file from scratch.)

 Paste the following into the file::